drshahizan/obsidian-slr/material/session3.md

 </p>

 **Basic usage**
-- Press Ctrl+P/Cmd+P to show the command palette
+- Press `Ctrl+P/Cmd+P` to show the command palette
-- Search "Pandoc"
+- Search `Pandoc`
 - Choose your export format
 - If all goes well, it will say it was successful
-- If you exported a file called Pandoc.md as a Word Document, in your file explorer there will be a Pandoc.docx file in the same folder
+- If you exported a file called `Pandoc.md` as a Word Document, in your file explorer there will be a `Pandoc.docx` file in the same folder

+**Troubleshooting**

+A common issue is that the settings page will display the red error message `Pandoc is not installed or accessible on your PATH.
+This plugin's functionality will be limited.`

+If you encounter this issue:
+1. Open the plugin settings and scroll to the bottom
+2. There is a setting called `Pandoc path`.
+Set this setting to:
+   - Mac/Linux: the output of `which pandoc` in a terminal
+   - Windows: the output of `Get-Command pandoc` in PowerShell

+After fixing it, relaunch Obsidian and it should  work!

 #### 4. Pandoc Reference List Plugin

 <p align="center">
 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-pandoc-reference-list/main/Screen%20Shot.png"  height="300" /> <br>
 </p>

-The Pandoc Reference List plugin, located at [https://github.com/mgmeyers/obsidian-pandoc-reference-list](https://github.com/mgmeyers/obsidian-pandoc-reference-list), provides a formatted reference in the sidebar for each Pandoc citekey present in the current document.
+The [Pandoc Reference List plugin](https://github.com/mgmeyers/obsidian-pandoc-reference-list) provides a formatted reference in the sidebar for each Pandoc citekey present in the current document.
 It utilizes Pandoc to generate the reference style, and users can choose from thousands of CSL styles.
 To use this plugin, users need to supply a compatible bibliography file, such as a .bib or .json file, which contains the references.

 **Set up instructions**